-As an active soloist, chamber musician, electronic musician, and composer originally from the United States, Andy Cowling works with a broad range of forms, from the ancient to music that is composed to address the social issues of the present day in real time.
-Cowling presents solo and chamber music recitals, installation work, and electronic music performances throughout the United States and Europe.
+As an active soloist, chamber musician, electronic musician, and composer originally from the United States, Andy Cowling works with a broad range of musical expression, from baroque classical guitar to modern music composed to address the social issues of the present day.
+Cowling has presented solo and chamber music recitals, installation pieces, and electronic music performances throughout the United States and Europe.

 In 2014, Andy Cowling graduated summa cum laude from the Hochschule für Musik Theater und Medien Hannover with a Master of Music performance where he studied under classical guitarist, Prof. Frank Bungarten.
 In the USA, Cowling studied at Ball State University in Muncie, IN under Prof. Paul Reilly where he received his Bachelor of Music in classical guitar performance in 2009 and an Artist Diploma in classical guitar performance in 2011.